IDDM: Identity-Decoupled Personalized Diffusion Models with a Tunable Privacy-Utility Trade-off: Experiments

 The surrogate DreamBooth model is fine-tuned for 1000 steps with prior preservation (\ref{prior}) on the private image set, updating both the UNet and text encoder with batch size 2 and learning rate $5\times 10^{-7}$.
 The instance prompt is \textit{``a photo of [sks] person''}.
 All experiments are conducted on a single NVIDIA A100 GPU.
 Personalized diffusion model training takes about 20 minutes per identity, and inference takes about 1 minute per batch, making deployment practical for authorized users.

 \textbf{Evaluation metrics.} We evaluate both visual fidelity and identity linkability.
 For portrait utility, we report the face detection success rate (\textbf{FSR}), i.e., the fraction of generated images in which SCRFD \citep{guo2022scrfd} detects a face.
-For identity linkability, we use three metrics. \textbf{ISM} is the mean cosine similarity between each detected generated face and the reference embedding computed from the corresponding clean set using ArcFace \citep{deng2019arcface}. \textbf{ADA} is defined analogously using AdaFace \citep{kim2022adaface}.
+For identity linkability, we use four metrics. \textbf{ISM} is the mean cosine similarity between each detected generated face and the reference embedding computed from the corresponding clean set using ArcFace \citep{deng2019arcface}. \textbf{ADA} is defined analogously using AdaFace \citep{kim2022adaface}.
 Lower ISM and ADA indicate weaker identity preservation and thus stronger privacy protection.
 We also report the top-$k$ untargeted identity retrieval success rate (\textbf{Rk-U}) with $k\in\{1,5\}$, which measures whether the correct identity appears among the top-$k$ retrieved candidates.
+Following \citep{tar1,tar2}, we conduct a threshold-based verification to access True Accept Rate \textbf{(TAR)} under practical FR decision thresholds.
 All identity-based metrics are computed on generated images with successful face detection.
 For visual fidelity, we report \textbf{FID} \citep{heusel2017ttur}, \textbf{SER-FIQ} \citep{terhorst2020serfiq}, and \textbf{BRISQUE} \citep{mittal2012brisque}, denoted as \textbf{SER} and \textbf{BRQ} for brevity.
 FID measures distribution-level fidelity, while SER-FIQ and BRISQUE assess perceptual and no-reference image quality, respectively.